 Funded PhD studentships

-We are currently accepting applications for an STFC funded studentship in our group for a September 2024 start.
-Interviews for shortlisted candidates will continue until the position is filled.
+We are currently accepting applications for STFC and University funded studentships in our group for a September 2025 start.
+Interviews for shortlisted candidates are expected to be held in February and March initially and will continue until the positions are filled.
 Please apply using the online application form.

-ATLAS: Investigating the fundamentals of the Universe by measuring the properties the top quark and Higgs boson
+ATLAS: measuring the properties of the top quark and the Higgs boson

 FASER(2): Looking forward to new physics